A child will usually have their trial in the youth court unless they are charged with an adult or they are charged with a serious offence.

 All criminal cases involving children will start in the youth court (except children charged with an adult who will go to the magistrates’ court).

-The law says that children should be tried and sentenced in the youth court wherever possible.1 There are some exceptions:
+The law says that children should be tried and sentenced in the youth court wherever possible.

-- Children charged with murder, attempted murder and manslaughter must be sent straight from the youth court to the Crown Court.2
+- Children charged with murder, attempted murder and manslaughter must be sent straight from the youth court to the Crown Court.

-- Children who could receive an extended sentence must be sent to the Crown Court.4
+- Children who could receive an extended sentence must be sent to the Crown Court.

 - Children in serious fraud or child cases when the prosecution apply for a notice must be sent to the Crown Court.

-- Children charged with a grave crime may be sent to the Crown Court if a sentence substantially longer than the 2 year maximum detention and training order (DTO) is a realistic possibility.5
+- Children charged with a grave crime may be sent to the Crown Court if a sentence substantially longer than the 2 year maximum detention and training order (DTO) is a realistic possibility.

 The youth court has to decide:

-- Is there a real prospect the child, if convicted, will receive a custodial sentence of substantially more than two years (the maximum sentence in the youth court)?6
+- Is there a real prospect the child, if convicted, will receive a custodial sentence of substantially more than two years (the maximum sentence in the youth court)?

-- The court must always take into consideration the welfare of the child7 and the child’s best interests.8
+- The court must always take into consideration the welfare of the child

 If a child is charged alongside an adult, it remains the case that the proper venue for their trial is the youth court.
 If the adult is sent for trial to the Crown Court, the court should conclude that the child must be tried separately in the youth court unless it is in the interests of justice for the child and the adult to be tried jointly.
 It is usually in the child’s best interests to have their case heard in the youth court because it is a specialist court for children.
 Some lawyers feel that children receive a fairer trial in the Crown Court where there is a jury and a judge decides legal issues, but this is a more formal court and can be intimidating for children.
 Legal arguments about which court a child should be in are called jurisdiction arguments.